 Importing Media into WordPress

-To upload your media into WordPress, you can use the built-in Media Library.
-If you have a large number of files, plugins like WP All Import or Media Sync can help bulk upload and organize files.
+To upload your media to WordPress, you can use the built-in Media Library.
+If you have a large number of files, plugins like WP All Import or Media Sync can help bulk-upload and organize them.

 Handling Large Media Files